abr4xas/twig-slug/README.md

 $twig->addExtension(new \SeoUrl\SeoUrl());
 ```

-Then use it in your templates:
+then use it in your templates:

 ```
 {{ This is an awesome string | seourl }} // output: this-is-an-awesome-string
 ```

-In `SomeController` like this:
+in `SomeController` like this:

 ```php
 <?php